kagisearch/kagi-docs/docs/orion/features/custom-blocklists.md

 ROList (Romanian) <br>
 `https://www.zoso.ro/pages/rolist.txt`

-## Contributing to Block Lists
+## Contributing to Blocklists

-Many block lists are open source and maintained by independent groups and communities.
+Many blocklists are open source and maintained by independent groups and communities.
 Anyone can submit domains for inclusion in the lists.